replicatedhq/replicated-docs/docs/enterprise/installing-stateful-component-requirements.md

 See [Removing Object Storage](https://kurl.sh/docs/install-with-kurl/removing-object-storage) for documentation on migrating a cluster away from object storage.

-### Object Store Requirements for Existing Clusters

-When installing KOTS on an existing Kubernetes cluster, KOTS creates the required stateful components using the default StorageClass in the cluster.

-The only requirement is that a StorageClass be present.

-By default, an installation to an existing cluster will deploy MinIO to satisfy the object storage requirement, and nothing further is required during installation.

 When deploying, MinIO is configured with a randomly generated `AccessKeyID` and `SecretAccessKey`, and only exposed as a `ClusterIP` on the overlay network.